great-expectations/great_expectations/docs/docusaurus/docs/components/setup/python_environment/_gx_import.md

-We will import the Great Expectations module with the command:
+Run the following command to import the GX module:

 ```python title="Python code"
 import great_expectations as gx